-About Our Self-Help Program
+About The Self-Help Build Housing Program

 Uniquely designed to help people help themselves, Self-Help Housing is a "sweat equity" program through Housing Resources of Western Colorado (HRWC), that gives income qualified families the means to construct their own homes.
 Families who participate perform approximately 65% of the construction labor, under qualified supervision, on each others homes.
 The labor that families contribute substantially reduces the cost of each home while also building equity.